shibata-bio/aws-s3-analysis/README.md

 1. Upload a CSV file to Amazon S3
 2. Retrieve the file using boto3
-3. Load the data into pandas
+3. Load the dataset into pandas
-4. Perform exploratory data analysis
+4. Perform data preprocessing and exploratory data analysis
 5. Visualize the results using matplotlib

 ---